What is the Difference Between a Ford Expedition Limited and Platinum?

 The front seats come with ventilation and a massaging function for additional comfort.

-Active noise cancellation further reduces the amount of wind and road noise that enters the cabin, keeping it incredibly well muted from outside intrusions.
+Active noise cancellation further reduces the wind and road noise entering the cabin, keeping it well muted from outside intrusions.

 Is the Limited Or The Platinum Trim Better?